swiftlang/swift-docc/CONTRIBUTING.md

    _Symbol Graph_ files are a machine-readable representation of a module's APIs, including their documentation comments and relationship with one another.

- 2. A Documentation Catalog with the `.docc` extension.
+ 2. A documentation catalog directory with the `.docc` extension.
-   Documentation Catalogs can include additional documentation content like the following:
+   Documentation catalogs can include additional documentation content like the following:

    - Documentation markup files with the `.md` extension.
-Documentation markup files can be used to extend documentation for symbols and to write free-form articles.
+Documentation markup files can be used to write articles and to extend documentation for symbols.

    - Tutorial files with the `.tutorial` extension.
 Tutorial files are used to author step-by-step instructions on how to use a framework.